depot-hep/ml-binp/README.md

-# Machine Learning at Budker Institute of Nuclear Physics
+# Template for course of Machine Learning at Budker Institute of Nuclear Physics